Halfway Houses in Portland, OR

 Services provided:

-• Family counseling, health education services and individual counseling services
+• Case management, Mental health services and Housing services

 Lifeline Connections Main Campus - 9.0 miles from Portland, OR